kghaby/GeKiM/README.md

 ```

 ## Usage
-Here is a basic example of how to use GeKiM to create and simulate a kinetic model:
+Here is a basic example of how to use GeKiM to create and simulate a kinetic system:
 ```python
 import gekim as gk
 from gekim.analysis import covalent_inhibition as ci